BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 ## Usage

 In this section, you will learn how to use the project.
-The project is a tool that interacts with various AI APIs, including OpenAI's GPT-3.5, Google's Gemini, Meta's Llama, and Microsoft's Copilot and Mistral language models.
+The project is a tool that interacts with various AI APIs, including OpenAI's ChatGPT, Google's Gemini, Meta's Llama, Microsoft's Copilot and Mistral language models.
 Users can submit requests and retrieve responses for the same input, with collected responses organized and stored in a CSV file for easy comparison and analysis.
 The tool computes similarities based on the expected outputs of the AIs, enabling users to evaluate the performance of different models efficiently.
 With a focus on usability, this automated solution streamlines the process of performance assessment across multiple AI platforms.

 ### Input Prompts/Texts